glasnt/pycon2020-tutorial/README.md

    * `_INSTANCE_NAME`: psql
    * `_SERVICE`: unicodex

+Save this new trigger, and confirm it is listed in the interface.

-Optionally, after you have connected your repository to your Google Cloud project, you can create the trigger using `gcloud`:
+Optionally, you can create this trigger using `gcloud`:

 ```
 gcloud beta builds triggers create github \